James Padfield

 Other names: James

 Locations in this story: Margaret Marsh, Shaftesbury, DorsetSt.
-Margaret's Church, Margaret MarshBushy Gate, Margaret Marsh, Shaftesbury, DorsetBalkans
+Margaret's Church, Margaret MarshBushy Gate, Margaret Marsh, Shaftesbury, DorsetFrance & Flanders

 Story: James Padfield was born in Margaret Marsh, Dorset in 1893.
 He was the son of Charles Padfield, a farm labourer, and Sarah Maria Padfield (née Mussell).
 At the time of the 1911 Census he was single, was working as a farm labourer and living at Bushy Gate, Margaret Marsh, Shaftesbury, Dorset.
-James' brother Albert (b.1883) also served during the First World War, with the Royal Engineers.
 Their father died on 11th January, 1913.

-James enlisted as a Private in the 8th Battalion of the Gloucestershire Regiment (Service No. 22361).
-He later served in the 10th and 7th Battalions and was discharged to the Reserves on 14th March, 1919.
-For his service in the Balkans he was awarded the Victory, British War and 1915 Star medals.
-He died at home on 6th April 1919 and was buried in the main area in front of St. Margaret's Church, Margaret Marsh.
+James enlisted as a Private in the 8th Battalion of the Gloucestershire Regiment (Service No. 22661) and arrived in the Balkans on 23rd March 1915.
+He later served in France & Flanders with the 10th and 7th Battalions with a Service No.22361.
+He was discharged to the Reserves on 14th March, 1919 and awarded the Victory, British War Medals as well as the 1915 Star.
+He died at home within a month of his discharge on 6th April 1919 and was buried in the main area in front of St. Margaret's Church, Margaret Marsh.
 He was accorded a War Grave headstone in remembrance of his service.

-James enlisted as a Private in the 8th Battalion of the Gloucestershire Regiment (Service No. 22361).
-He later served in the 10th and 7th Battalions and was discharged to the Reserves on 14th March, 1919.
-For his service in the Balkans he was awarded the Victory, British War and 1915 Star medals.
-He died at home on 6th April 1919 and was buried in the main area in front of St. Margaret's Church, Margaret Marsh.
+James enlisted as a Private in the 8th Battalion of the Gloucestershire Regiment (Service No. 22661) and arrived in the Balkans on 23rd March 1915.
+He later served in France & Flanders with the 10th and 7th Battalions with a Service No.22361.
+He was discharged to the Reserves on 14th March, 1919 and awarded the Victory, British War Medals as well as the 1915 Star.
+He died at home within a month of his discharge on 6th April 1919 and was buried in the main area in front of St. Margaret's Church, Margaret Marsh.
 He was accorded a War Grave headstone in remembrance of his service.